ldunphy1/DirtyDrawz/README.md

 ### usage on Android:
 1. Follow the instructions to install react native on your system: https://facebook.github.io/react-native/docs/getting-started.html
-2. Download the zip file of this repo.
+2. Clone or download this repository
-3. open terminal in the unziped directory.
+3. Open terminal in the directory of the project
-4. run npm install
+4. run 'npm install'
-5. run npm install --save react-native-vector-icons@3.0.0
-6. To run on android device or emulator:
+5. To run on android device or emulator:
   * make sure device is connected or emulator is running
   * to install application on device, run react-native run-android
   * once application is installed, run react-native start, then open or reload application on device